Jrhenderson11/CTFTools/README.md

 - 2-time-pad.py: A tool I made in a CTF to xor 2 images encrypted with a 1 time pad to get the key

+- capper.py: A tool used in a CTF to reconstruct a message hidden in pcap obfuscated with ARP poisoning basically a demo of using python to interact with .pcap files and inspect packets

 ## TODO: